databrary/www/databrary/input/pages/resources/guide/investigators/authorization/affiliates.md

 Brief: Affiliates
 Order: 3110

-Authorized investigators may authorize their staff, students, or collaborators to access data on Databrary as Affiliates Investigators.
+*Authorized investigators* may authorize their staff, students, or collaborators to access data on Databrary as Affiliate Investigators.
 In doing so, there are two classes of data to consider: data belonging to the Investigator, and data belonging to others that has been shared with Databrary.
 An Investigator can grant access independently to each of these types of data.